Universal Product Code: History

-Wallace Flint proposed an automated checkout system in 1932 using punched cards.
-Bernard Silver and Norman Joseph Woodland, a graduate student from Drexel Institute of Technology, developed a bull's-eye-style code and applied for the patent in 1949.

-In the 1960s and early 1970s, railroads in North America experimented with multicolor bar codes for tracking railcars, but this system was eventually abandoned and replaced with a radio-based system called Automatic Equipment Identification (AEI).

 In 1973, a group of trade associations from the grocery industry formed the Uniform Product Code Council (UPCC) which, with the help of consultants Larry Russell and Tom Wilson of McKinsey & Company, defined the numerical format that formed the basis of the Uniform Product Code.
 Technology firms including Charegon, IBM, Litton-Zellweger, Pitney Bowes-Alpex, Plessey-Anker, RCA, Scanner Inc., Singer, and Dymo Industries/Data General, put forward alternative proposals for symbol representations to the council.
 The Symbol Selection Committee finally chose to implement the IBM proposal designed by George J. Laurer in the North Carolina Research Triangle Park but with a slight modification to the font in the human readable area.

 The first UPC-marked item ever to be scanned at a retail checkout was a 10-pack (50 sticks) of Wrigley's Juicy Fruit chewing gum, purchased at the Marsh supermarket in Troy, Ohio, at 8:01 a.m. on 26 June 1974.
 The NCR cash register rang up 67 cents.

 The shopping cart also contained other barcoded items but the gum was the first one picked up at the checkout.
 A facsimile of the gum packet went on display at the Smithsonian Institution's American history museum in Washington, D.C.

 Murray Eden was a consultant on the team that created the Universal Product Code barcode.
 As chairman of a committee of scientists at the Massachusetts Institute of Technology, he helped "select a symbol that would endure the inevitable rush of technology that lay ahead."
 He chose the font, and he came up with the idea to add numbers to the bottom, which is a fail-safe system, in case the barcode reader is not working correctly.